 - Preheat the oven to 350°F

-- Grease a 9 by 13-inch square baking pan with non-stick cooking spray.
+- Grease a 9 by 13-inch square baking pan.

 - Put the butter in a medium pot and cook over medium low to medium heat until golden brown, stirring frequently and making sure to scrape the bottom of the pan.
 As soon as it becomes golden brown remove it from the heat and pour it into a bowl to stop more coloring.
 (If any of the bits are black strain the butter.)
 Set aside.